hacs/integration/website/docs/configuration/basic.md

 ---
 id: basic
-title: Basic Configuration
+title: Initial Configuration
-sidebar_label: Basic
+sidebar_label: Initial Configuration
 ---

 _This page assume that you have allready finished the [installation](/docs/installation/prerequisittes)_